bpdp/vim-java/README.md

 Vim for Java Development
 ========================

 A skeleton of Vim for Java Development with Gradle.
+This is shell-oriented thing, probably not of your taste.
+If you prefer doing Java development mostly in terminal/shell, you will feel right at home.
+I use [GNU Bash](http://www.gnu.org/software/bash/).
+You may make any adjustment in `classpath.sh` and `source classpath.sh` command below if you use other shells (tcsh, zsh, ksh, /etc).

 License
 -------